 - Introductory Seminars catalog

-- Departmental websites to identify the types of classes and the specific courses in which you may be interested.
+- As well as departmental websites to identify the types of classes and the specific courses in which you may be interested.

 This hold will remain in place through the summer and will be automatically lifted during New Student Orientation (NSO) after you have: